Interlisp/DOS/DOS.md

   they are password protected.
 If anybody knows the proper passphrase, please let me know.
 * I couldn't find other SYSOUTs than LISP.SYS or any greet or init files.
-  There us a FULL.SYS in one of the ZIP archives, though.
+  There is a FULL.SYS in one of the ZIP archives, though.
-* MEDLEY.EXE complains, when more than 32MB memory request, but Medley 2.0
+* MEDLEY.EXE complains, when more than 32MB memory are requested, but Medley 2.0
   should be able to use 64MB?
 * I couldn't get Medley to run under DOSBox yet.